lumenghz/PullToRefresh/README.md

 [![Travis](https://img.shields.io/travis/lubeast/PullToRefresh/master.svg?style=flat-square)](https://travis-ci.org/lubeast/PullToRefresh)
 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-PullToRefresh-brightgreen.svg?style=flat-square)](https://android-arsenal.com/details/1/3943)

+You guys can see [another project](https://github.com/lubeast/AlphaLayout) depends on this one.

 Thanks to [Yalantis](https://github.com/Yalantis) for creating a great logic of `PullToRefresh`.
 And that's logic is the fundation of `PullLaunchRocket` also.

 Give me a `Star` please :D  And welcome to contact me or make a PR if you have any good style, we make it better together.